open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 `Propagator`s leverage the `Context` to inject and extract data for each cross-cutting concern, such as traces and correlation context.

-Propagation is usually implemented via library-specific request interceptors, where the client-side injects values and the server-side extracts them.
+Propagation is usually implemented via a cooperation of library-specific request interceptors and `Propagators`, where the interceptors detect incoming and outgoing requests and use the `Propagator`'s extract and inject operations respectively.

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.